 Terms defined here

-This draft glossary defines the following product terms:
+This glossary defines the following product terms:

 6.2.1 Total Product Life Cycle (TPLC): Total Product Life Cycle (TPLC) is a conceptual framework for holistically managing any product or service throughout all of its stages, e.g. from inception to introduction, growth, maturity, and decline.